krunch3r76/entropythief/README.md

 **LINUX little endian (e.g. Intel chips/little endian i.e. not Raspberry Pi/ARM) only**
 **A golem requestor installation is needed to run this app.
 Please visit https://www.golem.network for details**

-**note this page is pending an update to alphav8 and some features may not be implemented as of this writing. it will be update shortly** get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below a half the set threshold.
+get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below a half the set threshold.

 usage: